jyotinarayankar/Stick-Box-Game/README.md

 ## Controls

 - Tap on the screen or press any key to start the game.
-- Press the spacebar or click the mouse to control the stick figure.
+- Press the spacebar or click the mouse to control the box figure.

 ## Dependencies